Rajnandini3847/IIT-Roorkee/readme.md

 # Project Name ---- WODDY
-(your agent for education and learning about mew words daily)
+(your agent for education and learning about new words daily)

 # uAgent WordsAPI Integrations Examples
 # Requirements